timschieck/catechism/docs/catechism/efca-statement-of-Faith.md

 ---
 title: EFCA Statement of Faith
 ---
+The following has been adapted from the EFCA Statement of Faith (June 9th, 2019) to be used in a question and answer format for public worship services.

 ## 1. God
 We believe in one God, Creator of all things, holy, infinitely perfect, and eternally existing in a loving unity of three equally divine Persons: the Father, the Son and the Holy Spirit.
 Having limitless knowledge and sovereign power, God has graciously purposed from eternity to redeem a people for Himself and to make all things new for His own glory.